BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 “What worth has breath without renown?
 What worth has peaceful age?
-If no man yet unborn shall pause,
+If unborn eyes pause not to mark
-And see my shadow on the page.”
+My shadow on the page.”

+"For what worth has hoarded treasure,
+Or a crown that wins no fame?
+For what is war but a temple,
+Built to sanctify my name?"

 …

-The palace was astonished,
-But Xerxes’ word was law.
-Although much doom was prophesied,
-Out went the call for war.
+At dawn the bronze gates opened wide,
+By dusk the horsemen swore,
+“All Persia, rise and rally forth.
+The Great King calls for war.”

 His couriers ranged far and wide,
 From dusty dune to shining shore,